rnpratoori/rnp.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Data Scientist in the Translational AI Center at Iowa State University.
-Prior to this, I finished my PhD under joint supervision of [Adarsh Krishnamurthy](https://web.me.iastate.edu/idealab/index.html) and [Soumik Sarkar](http://scslab.me.iastate.edu/).
-My research focuses on building computational tools for engineering applications.
-The goal of this research is to facilitate end-user engineers with better, faster and more robust tools, particularly for design.

-The research can be summarized into three broad categories:
-1. Deep learning for physics-driven design and manufacturing
-2. GPU computing for geometric design
-3. Geometry-aware computational simulation tools

-Feel free to reach me at: baditya [at] iastate [dot] edu
+I am a PhD candidate in Aerospace Engineering at Iowa State University, specializing in Engineering Mechanics and Advanced Scientific Computing.
+Previously, I obtained an M.Sc(Hons.) in Chemistry and a B.E.(Hons.) in Mechanical Engineering and received my M.S. (by Research) in Applied Mechanics from the Indian Institute of Technology Madras.
+My research focuses on multiscale modeling of polymers and metals, ranging from molecular to continuum scales.